How Does a Saniderm Tattoo Bandage Work?

 How Saniderm Works

 Now, you’re probably wondering how Saniderm comes into play in this delicate healing process.
-It’s simple—Saniderm minimizes the risk of infection by protecting your tattoo so it can heal through its own natural methods.
+It’s simple— Saniderm is a tattoo wrap that helps the healing process by protecting your tattoo from dirt, germs, and other bacteria from collecting on it and causing infection.

 For this reason, many people turn to a tattoo bandage to help cover the skin and limit the risk of contamination.
 However, it is important to steer clear of household plastic wrap, as it does not allow the tattoo to breathe—a crucial part of the healing process!
 After all, plastic wrap is for leftovers, not tattoos!